w3c/epub-specs/epub33/reports/epub-properties-use.md

 1. metadata for expressing information about the publication in the package document; and
 2. metadata for expressing preferred rendering of the content

-Usage of these properties means that they are regularly included in the package document metadata for their EPUB publications (as appropriate for each title).
+Usage of these properties, as listed in the following tables, means that the organizations regularly include the metadata in the package document (for publishers) or use them in bookshelves, content rendering, etc. (for reading system developers).

 ## Publisher Implementations

 ### Meta Properties Vocabulary

-The following table lists publishers who have stated that they are currently using the [meta properties](https://w3c.github.io/epub-specs/epub33/core/#app-meta-property-vocab) in production.
+The following table lists organizations that have stated that they are currently using the [meta properties](https://w3c.github.io/epub-specs/epub33/core/#app-meta-property-vocab) in production.